G-constant-roll inflation

-On the other hand, in relation to the different models that give account of an inflationary universe, we can mention one kind of inflationary models where the inflation can be driven by a minimally coupled field $\varphi$.
-In this sense, a special class of these models with a single-field are denominated in the literature as Galilean inflationary models or merely G-inflation.
-Furthermore, its generalization, called generalized G-inflation (or G$^2$-inflation) which also corresponds to a subclass of the Horndeski theory \cite{Horndeski:1974wa}, was studied in Ref. \cite{Kobayashi:2011nu}.
-In this framework, the Galilean action incorporates an additional term of the form $G(\varphi,\chi)\Box\varphi$ to the standard action, where $G(\varphi,\chi)$ corresponds to an arbitrary function of the scalar field $\varphi$ and of the quantity $\chi$ defined as $\chi=-g^{\mu\nu}\partial_{\mu}\varphi\partial_{\nu}\varphi/2$.
-However, we distinguish that this new term on the action does not change the speed gravitational waves being equivalent to the speed of light \cite{Kobayashi:2010cm,Deffayet:2010qz}.
-Also, we mention that the study of these models deserve a careful analysis in order to prevent the appearance of instabilities and having successful inflation \cite{Kobayashi:2011nu,Kobayashi:2010cm}, as well as an appropriate scenario of reheating \cite{BazrafshanMoghaddam:2016tdk}.
+In this framework, the Galilean action assumes an additional term $G(\varphi,\chi)\Box\varphi$ to the standard action, where $G(\varphi,\chi)$ corresponds to an arbitrary function of the scalar field $\varphi$ and of the quantity $\chi$ defined as $\chi=-g^{\mu\nu}\partial_{\mu}\varphi\partial_{\nu}\varphi/2$.
+Note that this new term does not change the speed gravitational waves being equivalent to the speed of light \cite{Kobayashi:2010cm,Deffayet:2010qz}.
+Also, we mention that the study of these models deserves a careful analysis to prevent the appearance of instabilities and have successful inflation \cite{Kobayashi:2011nu,Kobayashi:2010cm}, as well as an appropriate scenario of reheating \cite{BazrafshanMoghaddam:2016tdk}.
 In this context, different inflationary models have been studied in the frame of Galilean inflation.
-In particular, the model of Higgs G-inflation in which considering the slow roll regime and taking some effective potentials associated to the Higgs field was studied in \cite{Kamada:2010qe}.
-In this framework, the model of ultra slow roll G-inflation was studied in Ref. \cite{Hirano:2016gmv}, in which the effective potential associated to scalar field is considered a constant.
-Also, for the situation in which the scalar potential is of the power-law type was analyzed in Ref. \cite{Unnikrishnan:2013rka}.
-In relation to the Primordial non Gaussianity in the context of G-inflation was developed in \cite{Kobayashi:2011pc}, see also \cite{Zhang:2020uek}.
-In the framework of warm G-inflation the dynamics and its thermal fluctuations was developed in Ref. \cite{Herrera:2017qux}, see also \cite{Herrera:2018wan,Motaharfar:2018mni} for another warm G-inflationary models.
+In particular, the model of Higgs G-inflation which considers the slow roll regime and takes some effective potentials associated with the Higgs field was studied in \cite{Kamada:2010qe}.
+Also, the model of USR G-inflation was studied in Ref.\cite{Hirano:2016gmv}, in which the effective potential associated with the scalar field is considered a constant.
+Moreover, the situation in which the scalar potential is of the power-law type was analyzed in Ref.\cite{Unnikrishnan:2013rka}.
+Concerning the Primordial non-Gaussianity in the context of G-inflation was developed in \cite{Kobayashi:2011pc}, see also \cite{Zhang:2020uek}.
+In the framework of warm G-inflation the dynamics and its thermal fluctuations were developed in Ref.\cite{Herrera:2017qux}, see also \cite{Herrera:2018wan,Motaharfar:2018mni} for other warm G-inflationary models.